camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 4. With the above steps completed, you can upgrade as normal.
 The newly generated PVCs should bind with the existing PVs
 5. After a successful upgrade, you can now delete the old PVCs that are in a `Lost` state.

+#### Init Containers

+Init Containers are now available for all components.
+The `extraInitContainers` value is now deprecated in favour of `initContainers`.

 ### v8.2.9

 #### Optimize